Key takeaways:

 What else elevates creatine kinase (CK) levels on tests?

-Additional causes of elevated creatine kinase
+Additional causes of elevated CK levels:

-Creatine and brain function:
+Creatine and Brain Function:

 As one research study puts it: “It could be that the brain relies primarily on endogenous creatine synthesis until there is some sort of challenge to brain creatine status.
 These challenges, which could cause a decrease in brain creatine, could be acute (e.g., sleep deprivation, intense exercise) or chronic (e.g., aging, traumatic brain injury, depression, Alzheimer’s disease, creatine synthesis enzyme deficiencies).”[ref]

-Creatine and Methylation cycle:
+Creatine and the Methylation Cycle:

 When methyl groups are low, homocysteine levels often will be elevated.
 High homocysteine is linked to an elevated risk of heart problems.